ThemeMountain/docs/source/_kant/getting-started/introduction.blade.md

 - [Campaign Monitor](https://www.campaignmonitor.com/)
 - [Mailster for WordPress](https://mailster.co/)

 With the exception of Shopify, each of these services offers an online email builder that you can use to visually build your layouts.
 We recommend StampReady, simply because it's the best in class and you can export your layouts to use with other services.
-If you're using WordPress, the recommendation is obvious.
+If you're using WordPress, the recommendation is obvious 🙂

 ### Email Testing

 After you customize the template to suit your needs, always test before sending out an email.
 Our email templates and framework have been [tested](https://thememountain.github.io/email-rendering/) with [Email on Acid](https://www.emailonacid.com/), but you can also use the very popular [Litmus](https://litmus.com/).

 If you don't have access to a testing tool, at the very least send yourself a test email before launching a campaign, and check it on as many devices and email clients as you can.
 And whatever you do, never send out a mass email from your personal Gmail or Outlook.

 ## Refund Policy

 ThemeMountain uses Envato Market's standard [Customer Refund Policy](https://themeforest.net/page/customer_refund_policy).
 With regards to this, please keep in mind that there are situations where we are unable to issue a refund.

 ### Why a refund may not be given

 If the item is materially similar to the description and preview and works the way it should, there is generally no obligation to provide a refund in situations like the following:

 - you don't want it after you've downloaded it;
 - the item did not meet your expectations;